 Before I could eat my first mouthful, he said in his broad Yorkshire accent, “It tastes like shit, but it’s good as w’get ‘ere.
 Is supposed to be cottage pie, but me mum used to make cottage pie, and this is nowt like it!”
 I tried it, and he was right.
 I think I must have screwed up my face or something because he laughed and said: “Told ya”.

 After another few mouthfuls, he spoke again.
-“Look, I know y’don’t want to talk, and ya got a lot t’deal with.
-That’s fair enough.
-Just one piece a’advise: don’t piss off the staff.
+“Look, I know y’don’t want t’talk, and that’s fair enough.
+But take ma’advise: don’t piss off the staff.
 They’s always right, and we’s always naughty kids what need to’t learn better.
-Most-a them’s okay norm’ly so long as ya keep ya nose clean.
-I spect ya don’t wanna think about being stuck in this shit’ole, but if ya want summut t’talk to while you’s here, just come find me.
+Most-a them’s okay norm’ly, but jus’ bi-warned, eh?
+An’ if ya’ever want summut t’talk to while you’s here, come find me anytime.
 I’m Harry.”

 He started to leave without trying to get me to reply.
 I really appreciated that he offered friendship but still gave me space.
 “Harry”, I said as he was closing the door behind himself.
 “Thanks.”
 He just nodded and shut the door.